MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/server-manager/Configure-Features-on-Demand-in-Windows-Server.md

 In a Features on Demand configuration, when feature files are not available on a computer, if an installation requires those feature files,  Windows Server 2012 R2  or  Windows Server 2012  can be directed to get the files from a side-by-side feature store (a shared folder that contains feature files, and is available to the computer on the network), from Windows Update, or from installation media.
 By default, when feature files are not available on the target server, Features on Demand searches for missing feature files by performing the following tasks, in the order shown.

-1. Searching in a location that has been specified by users of the Add Roles and Features Wizard or DISM installation commands
+1. Searching in a location that has been specified by users of the add Roles and Features Wizard or DISM installation commands

-2. Evaluating the configuration of the Group Policy setting, **Computer Configuration\Administrative Templates\System\Specify settings for optional component installation and component repair**
+2. Evaluating the configuration of the Group Policy setting, **computer Configuration\Administrative Templates\System\Specify settings for optional component installation and component repair**

 3. Searching Windows Update